Antonio Salemme

-Antonio Salemme (November 2, 1892 − May 2, 1995) was an Italian-born American sculptor and painter.
+Antonio Salemme (November 2, 1892 − May 1995) was an Italian-born American sculptor and painter.
 His work included sculpted portraits of John F. Kennedy, Dwight D. Eisenhower, Albert Einstein, Paul Robeson, Ethel Waters, and classical nudes.
-He was a true American Classicist.
-He was what you might call a modern classicist and in the same way you could call him a classic modernist.
-He was devoted to self expression and the spontaneous.
-His work is always a balanced expression of the motif, the medium, and the artistic personality.
-He was not a conceptual artist but rather valued direct experience.
-The music.
-In both painting and sculpture he advances post impressionism/modernism into the late 20th C. His statement on the nature of style illuminates the difference between originality and stylization.
+He was an American Classicist.
+In both painting and sculpture he advanced Post-Impressionism and Modernism into the late 20th C. His statements on the nature of style illuminated the difference between originality and stylization.

 Early life and education

 Salemme was born on November 2, 1892, in Gaeta, Italy.
 Following the death of his mother in 1904, he emigrated to Boston with his father, where he began studying art at the age of 14.
 In 1912, a benefactor assisted him in returning to Italy to study sculpture in Rome.

 Career

 World War I

 After studying in Boston and Rome, Salemme served in the Italian Army during World War I.

 Greenwich Village

 After the war's conclusion, Salemme returned to the United States, where he settled in New York City and became involved in the Greenwich Village cultural scene of the 1920s and 1930s.